samathaluca/fallen/README.md

 Useful links, motivational quotes, images with a message will be presented throughout the app.

-On the home page the user will be asked to select their type of poison (addiction) to filter out stories that may be of no interest or help to them.
+On the home page the user will be asked to select their problem (addiction) to filter out stories that may be of no interest or help to them.
 They will be invited to  'tell you story'.
 Journalling, sharing your experience and finding a voice has been proven to be beneficial in all areas of mental health including recovery from addiction.
 It needs to be kept short and simple for addicts who have difficulty focusing.
 The strategy of guided select questions was chosen to keep the addicted minds focused and engaged.